MarcoHassan/ETH-Smart-Contract/README.md

 $ pip3 install python-forecastio // to use darkspy API and download weather data.
 ```

-The python-solidity compiler package is dependent on the solidity
+The python-solidity compiler package is dependent on the Solidity
 compiler on your local machine.
 You can choose the compiler version
 from one of the options available at [Solidity
 Compilers](https://solidity.readthedocs.io/en/v0.5.3/installing-solidity.html).